 Islam has also given women a share of the inheritance.
 Whether a woman is a wife, a mother, a daughter, or a sister, she is entitled to receive a certain share of the deceased kin’s property.
 However, the share is dependent on her degree of relationship to the deceased and the number of heirs.
 No one can take her share away from her.
 Even if the deceased wished to deprive her of her share of the inherited property, Islamic law will not allow this.

 It is often pointed out that the sister’s share in the inheritance is less than the brother’s; or, the daughter’s share is less than the son’s.
 Critics of Islam often highlight this aspect as an injustice to women.
 Here, the basic point is that Islam has exempted women from all financial liabilities.
-After her father, it is her husband who has to provide total maintenance to her.
-Thus, in Islamic law, the share of inherited property to son or brother is greater than daughter or sister so that he would be financially stable enough to be able to sustain the whole family.
+After her father, it is her husband who has to provide total maintenance for her.
+Thus, in Islamic law, the share of inherited property to a son or brother is greater than a daughter or sister so that he would be financially stable enough to be able to sustain the whole family.

 In rewards and punishment with respect to deeds, both men and women are equal.
 Both have to perform the same Islamic rituals (prayers, fasting, zakat, hajj) with equal rewards for both.